 Chicken Korma’s history goes back to the Mughal era in India, around the 16th century.
 This dish likely started in the royal kitchens of the Mughal emperors.
 They were famous for their grand feasts and rich meals.

 This tasty and creamy curry was usually served during special events and for important guests.
 It showed off the luxury and greatness of the Mughal court.
-The name “korma” comes from the Urdu word “korma,” which means “to braise.”
-This describes the cooking method used to make the dish.
+The word “korma” is derived from the Urdu word “korma,” meaning “to braise.”
+This is how the dish was prepared.
+Chicken Korma is still very famous in India also loved across the world.
+It’s an increasingly common presence on the menus of many Indian restaurants and curry houses.
+Its enduring popularity lies in its precise balance of flavors and textures, which is a hallmark of all of Indian food.

 Why Chicken Korma is a Beloved Dish in Indian Cuisine